bmuhleisen/baton-oracle-fccs/README.md

 |--------|-------------|
 | **Group Membership** | Grant and revoke user/group membership in groups |
 | **Role Assignment** | Grant and revoke role assignments to users and groups |

-### Grant Expansion

-The connector implements `GrantExpandable` annotations to support inherited access:

-- **Nested Groups**: Users in child groups inherit membership in parent groups
-- **Group-to-Role**: Users in groups inherit role assignments granted to those groups

-**Note:** User lifecycle operations (create/update/delete) are not supported.
-User management should be handled via your IDCS connector.

 ## Contributing, Support and Issues